ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding clusters to vCenter Server multizone instances
+# Adding clusters to {{site.data.keyword.vcf-auto-short}} multizone instances
 {: #mcv_addviewdeleteclusters}

-New deployments of VMware vCenter Server® multizone instances are no longer supported.
+New deployments of {{site.data.keyword.vcf-auto}} multizone instances are no longer supported.
 You can still add and delete clusters, add and remove ESXi servers, and add and delete storage for existing multizone instances.
 {: deprecated}

-You can add workload or gateway clusters to vCenter Server multizone instances.
+You can add workload or gateway clusters to {{site.data.keyword.vcf-auto-short}} multizone instances.
 When no longer needed, delete the clusters from your instance.

-## Procedure to add workload clusters to vCenter Server multizone instances
+## Procedure to add workload clusters to Automated multizone instances
 {: #mcv_addviewdeleteclusters-workload-procedure}

-1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** > **vCenter Server** from the left navigation pane.
+1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** > **{{site.data.keyword.vcf-auto-short}}** from the left navigation pane.
-2. In the **vCenter Server** table, click the multizone instance that you want to add the workload cluster to.
+2. In the **{{site.data.keyword.vcf-auto-short}}r** table, click the multizone instance that you want to add the workload cluster to.
 3. Click the **Infrastructure** tab and click **Create** on the upper right of the **Workload clusters** table.
 4. On the **Create cluster** page, enter the cluster name.
 5. Select the **CPU model**, the amount of **RAM**, and the **Number of bare metal servers**.